ksproska/msid_zad4/README.md

 # RESULTS
 *Comparison of results of derived methods.*

-Results of models with different parameters are avaliable in [knn_results.txt](knn_results.txt).
+Results of models with different parameters are available in [knn_results.txt](knn_results.txt).
-Best ones for each approach:
+The Best ones for each approach:

 | accuracy | neighbors | weight | preprocessing |
 | --- | --- | --- | --- |